This is a term used when a woman is out of her menstrual cycle and breastfeeding the child.

-Here in this passage, we need to define lactational amenorrhea and know exactly about lactational amenorrhea meaning.
+Here in this passage, we need to define lactational amenorrhea and know exactly the meaning of lactational amenorrhea.
 Lactational amenorrhea is defined as postnatal infertility that occurs when a woman is not menstruating or is amenorrhea.
 At this time, she is fully into breastfeeding.
 It is also known as postpartum infertility.
 It is a period of temporary infertility.
-After parturition, this method has found to be very effective for six months.
+After parturition, this method is very effective for six months.
 When lactational amenorrhea takes place, the chances of conceiving are almost negligible.

 Lactational amenorrhea method-Basically, it refers to breastfeeding as a method of birth control.
 Sometimes it is not very effective but still, it accounts for a reduction in the fertility ratio.
-Lactational amenorrhea is due to the fact that after parturition, the women don’t undergo the menstrual cycle so the chances of conception are reduced to a significant amount.
-It is a natural method of birth control and has no pills or medicines are involved therefore there are no side effects.
+Lactational amenorrhea is because, after parturition, the women don’t undergo the menstrual cycle so the chances of conception are reduced to a significant amount.
+It is a natural method of birth control and has no pills or medicines involved therefore there are no side effects.
 But that doesn’t mean that it is 100% secure.
 Sometimes there is a fluctuation in the flow of hormones and thus this method is not fully effective.
-The return of menstruation varies from women to women but roughly a six months window is considered till the menstruation returns.
+The return of menstruation varies from woman to woman but roughly a six months window is considered till the menstruation returns.

 When breastfeeding takes place, the ovarian or menstrual cycles are stopped.
 This is due to the pulsatile release of the Gonadotropin-releasing hormone.
 It is released from the hypothalamus and the luteinizing hormone is released from the pituitary gland.
 During the lactation period, the plasma concentration of the follicle-stimulating hormone is sufficient to trigger the growth of follicles when the reduced signals of LH results in the reduced amount of estradiol.
 When the amount of estradiol reaches normal levels, then the LH surge is prevented by lactation.
 Ovulation takes place only when the amount of lactation is declined in the body.
 Thus, this lactation is responsible for delaying the resumption of normal ovarian cycles.
 Hyperprolactinemia is a condition that is often associated with lactational amenorrhea.
 The prolactin levels are increased by the mechanical detection of suckling.
 This results in an increased amount of milk synthesis.
 This excess of prolactin thus inhibits the menstrual cycle and is therefore closely associated with lactational amenorrhea.